alenaifuino/dev-notes/python.md

 Functional tests can be a sort of specification for the application.
 It tends to track what might be called a _User story_, and follows how the user might work with a particular feature and how the app should respond to them.
 They have a human-readable story that can be followed and it's made explicit by using comments that accompany the test code.

 __Unit tests__ test the application from the inside, from the point of view of the programmer.

+### Not Big Design Up Front
+TDD is closely associated with the agile movement in software development, which includes a reaction against _Big Design Up Front_, the traditional software engineering practice whereby, after a lengthy requirements gathering exercise, there is an equally lengthy design stage where the software is planned out on paper.
+The agile philosophy is that you learn more from solving problems in practice than in theory, especially when the application confronts with real users as soon as possible.
+Instead of a long up-front design phase, you try to put a _minimum viable application_ early, and let the design evolve gradually based on feedback from real-world usage.

 #### Workflow
 1. Write a _functional test_ describing the new functionality from the user's point of view